Embeddings are underrated#

 Is it terrible for the environment?#

 I don’t know.
-Once the model is created (trained), I’m pretty sure that generating embeddings is much less computationally intensive than generating text.
-But it also seems to be the case that embedding models are created (trained) in similar ways as text generation models, with all the energy usage that implies.
+After the model has been created (trained), I’m pretty sure that generating embeddings is much less computationally intensive than generating text.
+But it also seems to be the case that embedding models are trained in similar ways as text generation models2, with all the energy usage that implies.
 I’ll update this section when I find out more.

 What model is best?#